University Policy

 D. University Records Destruction

-E. Permanent and Vital Records
+E. Permanent and Essential Records

 III.
 Definitions

-Public Record has the same meaning as defined in the Virginia Freedom of Information Act, Virginia Code §2.2-3701, as amended: “all writings and recordings that consist of letters, words or numbers, or their equivalent, set down by handwriting, typewriting, printing, photostatting, photography, magnetic impulse, optical or magneto-optical form, mechanical or electronic recording or other form of data compilation, however stored, and regardless of physical form or characteristics, prepared or owned by, or in the possession of a public body or its officers, employees or agents in the transaction of public business.”
+Public Record: has the same meaning as defined in the Virginia Freedom of Information Act, Virginia Code §2.2-3701, as amended: “all writings and recordings that consist of letters, words or numbers, or their equivalent, set down by handwriting, typewriting, printing, photostatting, photography, magnetic impulse, optical or magneto-optical form, mechanical or electronic recording or other form of data compilation, however stored, and regardless of physical form or characteristics, prepared or owned by, or in the possession of a public body or its officers, employees or agents in the transaction of public business.”

-Records Schedule means a listing of records series, approved by the Library of Virginia, that provides management instructions throughout the information lifecycle for University records.
+Records Schedule: means a listing of records series, approved by the Library of Virginia, that provides management instructions throughout the information lifecycle for University records.

-Retention means the length of time records should be kept in a certain location for administrative, legal, fiscal, historical or other purposes.
+Retention: means the length of time records should be kept in a certain location for administrative, legal, fiscal, historical or other purposes.

 Identifying Information means: